What a Guardian Can and Must Do

 A guardian of an incapacitated person has the same powers, rights and duties respecting the guardian's ward that a parent has respecting the parent's unemancipated minor child, except that a guardian is not liable to third persons for acts of the ward solely by reason of the guardianship.

-A.R.S. § 14-5312(A)If no conservator has been appointed, the guardian can also handle certain financial matters, including receiving money and property on behalf of the ward and applying it toward the ward's support.
-The guardian cannot, however, charge the ward for room and board that the guardian or their immediate family provides without court approval.
+A.R.S. § 14-5312(A)If no conservator has been appointed, the guardian can also handle certain financial matters.
+This includes receiving money and property for the ward.
+The guardian applies those funds toward the ward's support.

 The Duty to Promote Independence